peteroupc/peteroupc.github.io/bernoulli.md

 4. Flip the input coin.
 If it returns 1, add 1 to _j_.
 5. Add 1 to _i_ and go to step 3.

-Because the coefficients _a_\[_i_\] must be in the interval [0, 1], some or all of them can themselves be coins with unknown probability of heads.
+Because the coefficients _a_\[_i_\] must be 0 or greater, but not greater than 1, some or all of them can themselves be coins with unknown probability of heads.
 In that case, the first algorithm can read as follows:

 1. Flip the input coin _n_ times, and let _j_ be the number of times the coin returned 1 this way.
 2. If _a_\[_j_\] is a coin, flip it and return the result.
 Otherwise, return a number that is 1 with probability _a_\[_j_\], or 0 otherwise.